AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/invite-tenant.md

 1. Select an invitation with a status of **Invitation Accepted**.

 1. On the `Invitation Details` pane, select **Confirm Tenant**.

-When prompted for confirmation, review that the expected tenant is joining before you select **Confirm Tenant**.
+  **Important!** When prompted for confirmation, review that the expected tenant is joining before you select **Confirm Tenant**.

 The invitee's tenant is now part of the community.